cancel

 OAuth 2.0

-To connect to GitHub you will need to create a new OAuth 2.0 application.
+To connect to GitHub, create a new OAuth 2.0 application.

-• Enter the Client ID and Client Secret values into the same named fields.
+• Enter the Client ID and Client Secret from the OAuth App.

-• Determine what scopes your use case requires and add those to Scopes separating each with a space.
+• Determine what scopes the use case requires and add those to Scopes, separating each with a space.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.